 Charlie gets drunk and confronts Nemur and Strauss.
 Charlie tells them they’re condescending and conceited, but comes to realize that he’s become just as bad.
 Shortly after this confrontation, Charlie makes a breakthrough in his research: he concludes that Nemur’s brain surgery will always be impermanent.
 In the long run, Charlie’s own intelligence will disappear, and he’ll become mentally disabled again.
 Algernon dies and Charlie buries his body and decorates the grave with flowers.

-Charlie tries to tie up loose ends before his loses his intelligence.
+Charlie tries to tie up loose ends before he loses his intelligence.
 He goes to visit his sister Norma, who still cares for their mother.
 Charlie’s mother now suffers from dementia—while she recognizes Charlie, she seems to forget who he is from time to time.
 Norma, on the other hand, is a kind, bright woman, who’s happy to reunite with Charlie.
 She tells Charlie that she’s hated herself for years because of the way she treated him.
 Charlie is so moved by his conversation with Norma that he has to leave.
 He decides to forgive his mother for her cruelty—there’s simply no point in hating her.

 Charlie’s intelligence fades quickly.
 He becomes irritable, and Fay breaks off all ties with him.
 Alice continues to visit Charlie, although she’s upset by his moodiness.
 One night, Charlie and Alice have sex, and Charlie feels that he’s experiencing “something different”—a love few people find in a whole lifetime.